-Now in its 6th year, the Kolla Festival continues to be organised by students and young professionals with the aim of gathering different-minded people to come together and have fun in an eco-friendly environment.
-The festival is committed to using only local, fair-trade and organic products where possible and hopes to sensitise the visitors to raise awareness of the environmental effects of mass consumption and to promote peaceful co-existence.
+Now in its 7th year, the Kolla Festival continues to be organised by students and young professionals with the aim of gathering different-minded people to come together and have fun in an eco-friendly environment.
+The festival is committed to using only local, fair-trade and organic products where possible and hopes to raise awareness of the environmental effects of mass consumption and to promote peaceful co-existence.

-The residencies aim to perpetuate an evolving course of research through reflection on experimentation, accepting the element of chance in development/ being able to ‘play’ with other people.
+The residencies aim to perpetuate an evolving course of research through reflection on experimentation, accepting the element of chance in development / being able to ‘play’ with other people.
 In that sense, the Kolla Festival exits as a location wherein Antropical participants conduct fieldwork that explores how to engage with festival goers through their artistic practices.
-The program during the 2 weeks of residency consists of organised excursions, debates, collaborative work and autonomous work.
+The program during the 3 weeks of residency consists of organised excursions, debates, collaborative work and autonomous work.

-They expect the artists to engage in a practical research/field research intending to find answers on the question 'how to integrate the festival public in the arts and how to integrate the art in a festival'.
-The organizers expect the artists to find their own responses to the Festival culture and to integrate themselves into the Festival.
+They expect the artists to engage in a practical research / field research intending to find answers on the question 'how to integrate the festival public in the arts and how to integrate the art in a festival'.
+The organizers expect the artists to find their own responses to the festival culture and to integrate themselves into the Kolla Festival.
 This can be a performance, an interactive installation, a workshop, a game, a publication etc.